Pumpable ice technology: Thermal energy storage systems

 A pumpable-ice-based Thermal Energy Storage System (TESS) can be used in centralized water-cooled air-conditioning systems in order to eliminate peak demand loads at critical times.
 This reduces the operating costs of buildings, the need for new power plants and modern transmission lines, power plant energy consumption and pollution, and greenhouse gas emissions.
 The idea is to make and accumulate pumpable ice during off-peak electricity hours with the lowest kWh tariff.
 The stored pumpable ice is used during middle- or high-tariff hours to cool the equipment or air supplied to the buildings.
 The return on investments (ROI) takes 2–4 years.
 In comparison with static and dynamic ice storage systems, the overall heat transfer coefficient (OHTC) during the production of pumpable ice is more than tens or hundreds of times higher (more efficient) than the same coefficient for the above-mentioned TESS types.
 This is explained by the presence of many different kinds of thermal resistances between the boiling refrigerant at the evaporator and water/ice in the storage tanks of static and dynamic ice storage systems.
 The high OHTC value pumpable-ice-technology-based TESS means a decrease in component volume, an increase in the maximum achievable concentration of ice in the volume of a storage tank, and ultimately a decrease in the price of equipment.
-TESS based on pumpable ice technology have been installed in Japan, Korea, USA, UK and Saudi Arabia.
+TESS based on pumpable ice technology have been installed in Japan, Korea, US, UK and Saudi Arabia.